- Countries Visited: 53

 At the start of June, we wrapped filming on Australian Survivor: Brains VS Brawn, which premiered a week ago.
 The team I work with was very supportive of everything I’ve been through over the past few months.
 For Survivor fans, there are EPIC new challenges, stunning locations, big blindsides.
 It’s an incredible season!

 I have recently started work on my 10th Season of Survivor.
 A feat that is still hard to believe!
 I know Dad was proud of me for following my dreams and working my dream job.

-As part of returning to work, I must complete 14 days hotel quarantine, when I fly back to Queensland on Monday.
+As part of returning to work, I must complete 14 days hotel quarantine, today I am on Day 1.
 I will be updating the My Life In Lockdown Instagram Story each day if you would like to follow along.

 I know many people reading this are in various stages of Lockdowns around the world.
 I also know how tough that can be on your Mental Health.

 The My Life In Lockdown store is still open where you can buy hats, t-shirts and jumpers.
 100% of profits are being donated to a Mental Health Charity in Victoria.